-We provide a technology platform, composed of software, services, and a partner ecosystem, for the global Property and Casualty ("P&C") insurance industry.
+We provide a technology platform, composed of software, services, and a partner ecosystem for the global Property and Casualty ("P&C") insurance industry.

-Guidewire InsurancePlatformTM consists of cloud and on-premise applications to support core operations, data management and analytics, and digital engagement, and is connected to numerous data sources and third-party applications.
+Guidewire InsurancePlatformTM consists of the Guidewire Cloud and customer self-managed applications to support core operations, data management and analytics, and digital engagement, and is connected to numerous data sources and third-party applications.
 Our applications are designed to work together to strengthen our customers' ability to adapt and succeed in a rapidly changing market.
-Guidewire InsuranceSuite InsuranceNowiTM provide core transactional systems of record supporting the entire insurance lifecycle, including product definition, distribution, underwriting, policy-holders services, and claims management.
-Guidewire InsuranceSuite is a highly configurable and scalable system primarily comprised of three applications (PolicyCenter, BillingCenter, and ClaimCenter) that can be licensed separately or together and can be deployed on-premise or in the cloud.
+Guidewire InsuranceSuiteTM and Guidewire InsuranceNowTM provide core transactional systems of record supporting the entire insurance life-cycle, including product definition, distribution, underwriting, policy-holder services, and claims management.
+Guidewire InsuranceSuite is a highly configurable and scalable system primarily comprised of three applications (PolicyCenter, BillingCenter, and ClaimCenter) that can be licensed separately or together and can be self-managed or deployed in the cloud.
 Guidewire InsuranceNow is a cloud-based system that offers policy, billing, and claims management functionality to insurers that prefer an all-in-one solution.
 Our data and analytics applications enable insurers to manage data more effectively, gain insights into their business, and underwrite new and evolving risks.
 Our digital engagement applications enable digital sales, omni-channel service and enhanced claims experiences for policyholders, agents, vendor partners, and field personnel.
 To support P&C insurers globally, we have localized, and will continue to localize, our software for use in a variety of international regulatory, language, and currency environments.